Telling the Story of Middle Village/Good Hart

 - Electricity came to Emmet County in 1937 and to Middle Village in late 1940.

-- A 1939 survey identified 22 Odawa families left in Middle Village/Good Hart area, 11 of whom live in Middle Village.
+- A 1939 survey identified 22 Odawa families left in Middle Village/Good Hart area, 11 of whom lived in Middle Village.
 Alec King, last of the Kings to live in the King House, died in 1940.

-- Over the next three decades Middle Village was abandoned as Odawa families relocated to Harbor Springs, Petoskey, and beyond and the old log and timber houses fell into disrepair.
+- Over the next three decades Middle Village was emptied as Odawa families relocated to Harbor Springs, Petoskey, and beyond and the old log and timber houses fell into disrepair.
 Rose King, the last Odawa resident of Middle Village and member of the King family, died in 1969.